DevenJnando/ScriptChecker/README.md

 Download the zip, extract, and navigate to the 'scriptScannerGUI.exe' file located in the 'scriptScannerGUI.dist' folder.
 The application should then start.

+Note: This application is currently only compatible with Windows.